10.30 am Morning worship

 Are served after the morning service in the hall at the back of the building.
 We would enjoy meeting with you, please come and chat to us.
 You are very welcome.

 Our evening gathering is a Bible Study with everyone free to contribute.
 On the first Sunday evening in the month we usually celebrate Communion with all who love The Lord Jesus invited to partake.
-We currently have a break over the school summer holidays.
-We will begin again in September 2017.

 In the context of our Sunday Services all Christians are called to baptism by immersion.
 This is a time of great blessing for those involved and for the whole church fellowship.
 This is a vital step on the path of discipleship.